rohitlal125555/autopylogger/README.md

         console_log = True | False

-    *NOTE: It is adviced to turn OFF console logging in production environments when your program is running as service to  prevent flushing of system console logs with your info messages.
-Eg: In linux systems.*
+    *NOTE: It is advised to turn OFF console logging in production environments when your program is running as a service to  prevent flushing of system console logs with your info messages.
+E.g., In Linux systems.*

 - **Setting log rotation criteria:** *Pass the appropriate value to the **"rotation_criteria"** flag.*

         rotation_criteria = 'size' | 'time' | 'timeandsize'

-  By default, rotation criteria **"size"** is used with max file size of 200 Mbs.
+  By default, the rotation criteria **"size"** is used with a max file size of 200 MB.

   - When choosing 'size' based rotation criteria, pass the argument value **'max_bytes'** to specify the max size of log file in bytes.